evantheodar/ADM-HM-3/README.md

 ![image](https://github.com/user-attachments/assets/b2856b1d-d767-4790-b222-628a40204bde)

 *The purpose of the project was to build a search engine tailored for food enthusiasts, helping users discover and rank Michelin-starred restaurants across Italy based on their unique preferences on a data collected from [Michelin Guide website](https://guide.michelin.com/en/it/restaurants)*

+*The culinary arts have evolved into a refined expression of creativity, with Michelin-starred restaurants exemplifying quality and innovation.
+Recognizing the need for a tailored tool for food enthusiasts, you and your team are developing a search engine to help users explore and rank Michelin-starred restaurants in Italy based on their preferences.
+This platform aims to deliver an efficient and user-friendly experience for discovering Italy’s finest dining options.*